Voiceofamerica/voa-en-us/README.md

 To set up:
 * `npm install`
-* `cordova prepare`
+* `npx cordova prepare`
-> If you encounter plugin installation errors, re-run `cordova prepare` until you get no errors
+> If you encounter plugin installation errors, re-run `npx cordova prepare` until you get no errors

 To build & run:
 * `npm run start:web` - to run in the browser